ceccio247/export-storygraph/README.md

 - Allow for export to CSV.
 - Expand the system to export other parts of StoryGraph, like owned books.
 - Add a checkbox system where the user can decide what data they want to export.
+- Try to automatically scroll to the bottom of the page for the user.